You miss one hundred percent of the shots you don't take.Wayne Gretzky

 W. Graeme Roustan has been active in the Mergers and Acquisitions of many entities, a sample of which is represented here.

 W. Graeme Roustan, as Chairman and CEO of Roustan Capital, was invited by Nike's executives to enter the Nike Bauer sale process in the Fall of 2007.
 Mr. Roustan engaged a Wall Street firm who scheduled interviews with private equity firms that wanted to be Mr. Roustan’s partner in the process.

-W. Graeme Roustan as Chairman and CEO of GTA Sports & Entertainment (GTASE) began investing capital in 2010 in the venture to build the GTA Centre in the Greater Toronto Area (GTA).
+W. Graeme Roustan as Chairman and CEO of GTA Sports & Entertainment (GTASE) began investing capital in 2010 and assembled a team of professionals to commence the pre-development design and work of a 20,000 seat multi-purpose arena known as the the GTA Centre in the Greater Toronto Area (GTA).

 W. Graeme Roustan as Chairman and CEO of Roustan Capital launched a fund dedicated to investing in community ice rinks and related companies in the USA previously struggling to stay open or had closed its doors.
 The intention was to give them a second chance for success.

 One trait the investment criteria contained was that the community ice rink or operation would have to be the only one in a given community, and that its demise would cause its hockey players and figure skaters to hang up their skates for good.
 Investments were not made if one ice rink was to close and the users could go to another ice rink close by, having the effect of making the surviving one a more financially viable operation as opposed to two financially weak operations.
 Read More

 The odds of W. Graeme Roustan scoring the Montreal Canadiens in the 2009 sales process was less than 10% at the outset at best.
 Although taking the shot and not scoring, being invited into the Habs sale process, let alone making it to the final round as a finalist, was a shot this kid from Sherbrooke was thrilled to take.